opencitymodel/opencitymodel/README.md

 # FAQ

-### How can I read citygml files?
+### How can I read cityGML files?
-There are a lot of great options on the [citygml website](https://www.citygml.org/software/).
+There are a lot of great options on the [cityGML website](https://www.citygml.org/software/).
 We like to use Azul for quick viewing of files and citygml4j for programmatic uses.

 ### What is included in the files?
 The files currently contain building data and focus specifically on the 3D geometry of the building.
 We also include a few useful attributes such as the area of the footprint, the measured height of the building, the US state & county (FIPS code).